Abstinence: not having sex

 People talk about abstinence in different ways

-Some people say abstinence means not having sexual intercourse, or any kind of sex play with a partner.
+Some people say abstinence means not having sexual intercourse or any kind of sex play with a partner.
 This is what we mean when we say abstinence.

 And other people may say abstinence means not having sexual intercourse when a woman might get pregnant (around the time she is ovulating).
-On our website, we call this natural family planning methods, which is sometimes known as fertility awareness-based methods of birth control.
+On our website, we call these natural family planning methods, which is sometimes known as fertility awareness-based methods of birth control.

 How does abstinence prevent pregnancy?

 It prevents pregnancy by keeping sperm out of the vagina.